 Other edible filling ideas may include Japanese tea cakes made of red bean, specialty cookies and crackers (called okashi), and an assortment of crystal candies.
 Hint: Many of these items are available at Asian food markets and at Japanese groceries.Package these treats in woven favor boxes tied with gold cord or wrapped in organza fabric to suit your party motif.

-If you prefer to give non-edible favors, other wonderful ideas would be pairs of chopsticks, mobiles of origami figures, paper fans, glazed condiment or sauce dishes, or ceramic tea or sake cups.
+If you prefer to give non-edible favors, other wonderful ideas would be pairs of chopsticks, mobiles of origami figures, hand fans, glazed condiment or sauce dishes, or ceramic tea or sake cups.
 You can create customized gift boxes for these by wrapping ones you already have with Japanese patterned paper—the lids apart from the bottoms.
 That way, your guests can reuse them at home as handy desktop containers.

 Serve Beverages that are Tasteful and Unique